cleckeyn/landing-page-exercise/README.md

-# landing-page-exercise
+# The Landing Page Exercise
-the landing page exercise from The Odin Project
+This is my solution to the landing page exercise from The Odin Project.

+Click here to view it: https://cleckeyn.github.io/landing-page-exercise

 Assignment page: https://www.theodinproject.com/lessons/foundations-landing-page

-Image attributions:
+## Image attributions:

 Photo by Lisa Fotios: https://www.pexels.com/photo/person-holding-drinking-glass-1346155/